pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

-To persist the results found by the Carbon Black Scanner, you can enable the SCST - Store integration by appending the text boxes to the `values.yaml` file.
+To persist the results found by the Carbon Black Scanner, you can enable the SCST - Store integration by appending the fields to the `values.yaml` file.

   The Grype and Carbon Black Scanner Integrations both enable the Metadata Store.
   To prevent conflicts, the configuration values are slightly different based on whether the Grype Scanner Integration is installed or not.